syncfusion-content/winui-docs/winui/Calendar-DatePicker/Date-Selection-And-Restriction.md

 ---
 layout: post
 title: Date selection with WinUI Calendar Date Picker control | Syncfusion
-description: Learn here all about date selection and restriction in Syncfusion WinUI Calendar Date Picker control and more.
+description: Learn here all about date selection and restriction in Syncfusion WinUI Calendar Date Picker (SfCalendarDatePicker) control and more.
 platform: WinUI
 control: SfCalendarDatePicker
 documentation: ug
 ---

-# Date selection and restriction in WinUI Calendar Date Picker
+# Date selection and restriction in WinUI Calendar Date Picker (SfCalendarDatePicker)

 This section explains about the date selection in [WinUI Calendar Date Picker](https://www.syncfusion.com/winui-controls/calendar-datepicker) control and how to restrict or limit the users to select date within a range.